Vulnerable-applications-for-android/VulnerableAndroidApplication/Walkthroughs/Vulnerable Service.md

 ![image](https://user-images.githubusercontent.com/45278231/111073050-15963c80-84d5-11eb-88f0-d61a811060d4.png)

 On line 23 we can see a service with "exported=true".
-This is the vulnerability as we can then start this service from another app wihtout needing any sort of permissions.
+This is the vulnerability as we can then start this service from another app without needing any sort of permissions.
 Also, we can see the name of the service is TransactionService so you can tell it is used to make a transaction.

 ### Step 3: